buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.1.0 =
+* Profiles - Fixed profile dropdown not appearing with some plugins

 = 1.0.9 =
 * Profiles - Fixed profile dropdown not working with Toolbar disabled